Skip to main content

 BAfoeg (Student Financial Aid)

 BAfoeg works as a 50/50 split: half is a grant you never repay, and the other half is an interest-free loan.
-Repayment is capped at 10,000 EUR total (even if the loan portion was higher) and starts five years after your maximum funding period ends.
-Since winter semester 2024/25, the maximum monthly repayment is 130 EUR.
+Repayment is capped at 10,010 EUR total (at most 77 instalments of 130 EUR), even if the loan portion was higher, and starts five years after your maximum funding period ends.
+The minimum monthly repayment has been 130 EUR since 2020.

 KfW Program 300 (Family Home Ownership)

-The KfW offers subsidized mortgages for families with children through its Wohneigentum fuer Familien program.
-Interest rates can go as low as 0.01%, making it practically interest-free.
-This is one of the best-kept secrets for expat families planning to buy property.
+The KfW offers subsidized mortgages for families with children through its Wohneigentum fuer Familien program (number 300).
+Rates start as low as 0.01% depending on the term and are fixed on the day KfW approves the loan, which makes it nearly interest-free for eligible families.
 For more KfW programs, see our KfW loans and funding guide.

 Daka Student Loans